MrRaccxxn/gasless-sdk/README.md

 # gasless-core

-> ⚠️ **Early Development Warning**: This package is in very early stages of development.
-The API is subject to significant changes and many features are not yet implemented.
-Use at your own risk in production environments.

-A TypeScript SDK for enabling gasless token transfers on Mantle EVM using meta-transactions and permit-based approvals.
+A TypeScript SDK for enabling gasless token transfers on Mantle EVM using meta-transactions and permit-based approvals with your deployed GaslessRelayer smart contract.

 ## Features

 - 🚫⛽ **Gasless Transactions**: Enable users to transfer tokens without holding native tokens for gas
 - 🔐 **EIP-2612 Permit Support**: Leverage permit-based approvals for enhanced UX
-- 🌉 **Meta-Transaction Framework**: Built on top of meta-transaction patterns
+- 🌉 **Meta-Transaction Framework**: Built on top of EIP-712 meta-transaction patterns
 - 📝 **TypeScript First**: Full type safety and excellent developer experience
 - 🧪 **Thoroughly Tested**: Comprehensive test suite with Jest
+- ⚡ **Simple API**: One-line transfers with the new simplified interface

 ## Installation